 As California State University Trustee, Steve is working to limit tuition increases and lower administrative costs.
-Locally, Steve has led several successful school funding measures and was recognized by school leaders for his championship of public education.
+Locally, Steve has led several successful school funding measures and was recognized by school leaders for his leadership on behalf of public education.

 A lifelong environmental advocate, Steve led efforts that raised hundreds of millions of dollars to permanently protect open space in California and 25 other states.
 His environmental leadership has been recognized by the Trust for Public Land and Save The Bay.